a

 How does MongoDB Work?

 MongoDB is unique in how it is structured as well as how data is stored within it.
+This differs from columnar databases like BigQuery or distributed systems like Cassandra.
 Read on to explore some basic concepts on how it organizes its data and backend components.

 Logical Concepts